hdknr/hdknr.github.com/src/identity/source/jwt/appendix.a.1.rst

 This example encrypts the same claims as used in Section 3.1 to the recipient using RSAES-PKCS1-V1_5 and AES_128_CBC_HMAC_SHA_256.

-The following example JWE Header
+The following example JOSE Header
 (with line breaks for display purposes only) declares that:

    -  the Content Encryption Key is encrypted to the recipient using the RSAES-PKCS1-V1_5 algorithm to produce the JWE Encrypted Key and

-   -  the Plaintext is encrypted using the AES_128_CBC_HMAC_SHA_256 algorithm to produce the Ciphertext.
+   -  the Plaintext is encrypted using the AES_128_CBC_HMAC_SHA_256 algorithm to produce the JWE Ciphertext.

       ::